 The Russell D. and Mary B. Shelden Clinical Simulation Center opened in May 2008 in the seven-story Clinical Support and Education (CSE) Building connected to the west side of the University of Missouri’s medical school and hospital complex thanks to a $2.3 million gift from Russell D. and Mary B. Shelden.
 The gift provided operational funds for the center and equipment, such as high-fidelity simulators and task trainers, to be used in medical instruction.
 High-fidelity simulators represent a new wave of medical education.
 The advanced technology built into the simulators allows students to perform various medical procedures while receiving real-time feedback in much the same way they would from a human patient.
 The simulators breathe, have a pulse, have eyes that dilate and can react to various drugs.
 The experience for students is invaluable.

-The center has continued to expand its reach with the opening of additional space within the Patient-Centered Care Learning Center (PCCLC) building, Women's and Children's Hospital and at the Springfield Clinical Campus.
+The center has continued to expand its reach with the opening of additional space within the Patient-Centered Care Learning Center (PCCLC) building, Women's Hospital and at the Springfield Clinical Campus.
 Combined resources equal:

 - Nearly 30,000 square feet across all locations

 - 10,000 square feet in the CSE building in Columbia

 - 13,000 square feet in the PCCLC building in Columbia

 - 6,000 square feet located at Mercy Hospital in Springfield

 - Additional shared space at Women's Hospital in Columbia